kenstir/hemlock/doc/index.md

-# Hemlock App for Android Privacy Policy
+# Privacy Policy - Hemlock App for Android

 This page outlines the privacy policy of Hemlock and related apps for Android ("the app"):